Code-Institute-Submissions/MS1-Catsitting/README.md

 - As a potential customer, I want to know if refreshments will be provided so that I can organise drinking and/or eating before or after the class.
 - As a potential customer, I want to have a feel of the atmosphere of the course, so that I can assess if I will feel at ease and if the course match my expectations.
 - As a potential customer, I want to find more information about the organisation so that I can better understand what the organisation is about.
-- As a potential customer, I want to be able to book so that I can secure a place on the course.
+- As a potential customer, I want to be able to book so that I can save time and secure a place on the course.
 - As a potential customer, I want to contact the school so that I can make further queries about the courses and activities provided by the school.
 - As a potential customer, I want to visualize where the school is located so that I can assess if it's easily accessible from where I live.

 Returning customer
 - As a returning customer, I want to know what other courses are on offer so
-- As a returning customer, I want to able to book, so that I can secure a place on the next course.
+- As a returning customer, I want to able to book, so that I can save time and secure a place on the next course.

 Site owner goals: intro
 - As a site owner, I want to do this so that I can achieve that